schmidt/nach-vorne.eu/blog.md

 heading: Just a simple blog
 ---

-These are the remainings of my personal blog.
-The content below was originally published on nach-vorne.de and blog.schm.eu.
-Unfortunately I did not manage to continue my writing, but I keep the content alive, since I think it is still valid.
-The topics were fueled by my daily work, so expect them to be technical, mostly ruby and web related.
+These is my personal blog convering technical findings of my everyday work.
+So expect the post to cover technical, mostly ruby and web related topics.

+Some of the content below was originally published on other sites.

 ## Latest posts

 <ul class="posts">
 {% for post in site.posts limit: 5 %}
   <li>
-    <span>{{ post.date | date: "%B %e, %Y" }}</span>
-    &raquo;
     <a href="{{ post.url | prepend: site.baseurl }}">{{ post.title }}</a>
   </li>
 {% endfor %}